What hymns are sung around Thanksgiving?

 To be clear, the raw numbers in Figure 6 show an increase through the month, but here we’re focused on how often a hymn is selected, given that it’s one of these eight hymns being sung, per week.
 I don’t know, I think this plot shows a more accurate picture of my intuition.

 This chart reveals some additional insight into how music coordinators choose hymns.
 You’re not likely to sing any one of these Thanksgiving hymns more than once in the Thanksgiving “season.”
 So, the music coordinator is left to decide which hymns to choose and when to sing them during the month.
 We already saw in Figure 7 that these hymns are more common the closer it is to Thanksgiving and that most wards sing maybe 2–4 of these.
 So, let’s say a ward ends up with four of them.
 Well they can’t sing them all in one week, so one of them will be pushed to the week prior.
 Which hymn does the music coordinator choose?
 I think what people think is that they don’t want to “waste” the “good” hymn on an earlier week.
 Or rather, they save the “best” hymns for the preferred weeks.
 So, the “throwaway” hymns like Because I Have Been Given Much (#219), Count Your Blessings (#241), or even Father, Thy Children to Thee Now Raise (#91) are sung in the nonideal weeks, and ones like Prayer of Thanksgiving (#93) and Come, Ye Thankful People (#94) are reserved for the best week.
-As we’ll see in later blog posts, this is a recurring pattern for many holidays.
+We see the same thing around Christmas time too.

 Another potential factor that I haven’t mentioned at all is that there is more to a sacrament meeting besides when in the year it happens.
 The topic of a particular sacrament meeting can often have a strong effect on what hymns are being sung.
 If topics are more or less random across wards, the topic-specific effects will cancel each other out.
 However, topics are often chosen based on proximity to holidays, and while I don’t have the data to show this, I would suspect that many sacrament meetings in November are on the topic of Gratitude.
 So, especially earlier in the month when Thanksgiving itself is less on people’s minds, a more general gratitude-related hymn is selected.
 But, the point I’m trying to make is that both sacrament meeting topics and hymns are often chosen because of holidays and they mutually reinforce each other to create these November-specific patterns discussed on this page.